Young Rhiannon in the Temple of Isis Part 1

 She turned, pointing.
 The statue of the great goddess stood there, wing and arms open wide.
 She looked like me, I thought.
 There was a basket on the dais above the water, for offerings.

 She looked behind her.
-I held the bread in my palms in front of me, and looked up at her with as much innocence as I could fake.
-Her eyebrows bent low, but turned around again and kept walking, and I followed.
+I held the bread in my palms in front of me and looked up at her with as much innocence as I could fake.
+Her eyebrows bent low, but she turned around again and kept walking, and I followed.

 “Oh mighty Isis—”